Pretty Girls (Britney Spears and Iggy Azalea song): Reception

 The video received positive reviews from critics, observing the chemistry between Spears and Azalea as well as praising Spears' dancing and noting a nod to her past music videos.
 Mike Wass for Idolator wrote, "Yes, it lifts product placement to previously unimagined heights and I can’t see an Academy Award in either diva's future — but it’s a hell of a lot of fun.
 And just kooky enough to become a cult classic like the movie it’s loosely based on".
 Josh Duboff from Vanity Fair described the video as "entertaining and kind of weird.
 There’s a lot of big hair; Spears does some endearing waving (and generally seems to be having a good time)".
 He concluded, "Our favorite part is actually probably the tag at the end, where Spears and Azalea are just goofing around in the car; you can imagine Spears turning to Azalea afterwards and squealing, "That was really cool, I had so much fun," and meaning it".
 Kirthana Ramisetti for New York Daily News similarly noted, "The two music stars seemed to have a lot of fun filming their video".

 Francesca Bacardi commented for E!
 Online News, "all of the neons, '80s hair and dance moves you could ever ask.
 In addition to Spears looking phenomenal".
-Whilst noting product placement, Bacardi added "but who cares because it's Britney".
+While noting product placement, Bacardi added "but who cares because it's Britney".
 Jason Lipshutz for Billboard noted "Spears nods to her classic music video choreography with a few synchronized moves", adding "there's a lot of Britney Spears dancing in this video, which should absolutely thrill her diehard fans".
 Nolan Feeney for Time remarked, "Iggy crash-lands in her pool (in a clear nod to the 'My Prerogative' video)" before concluding "she [Spears] hasn’t looked this happy to be dancing in a video in some time".
 Writing for Entertainment Weekly, Christopher Rosen opined "Spears and Azalea don their best Valley girl clothes for the video, which also includes a short comedy interlude about Azalea’s 'radical alien powers.'
 It's not as funny as that part in the 'Oops!… I Did It Again' video when Spears gets the necklace the old lady dropped in the ocean at the end of Titanic, but it'll do".
 The music video for "Pretty Girls" was also viewed over 100 million times on Vevo, achieving "Vevo Certified" status on July 24, 2015, becoming the fastest video by Spears to reach 100 million views on her channel.
 It won the fan-voted competition of music videos of 2015 by Fuse.